 How would you describe metadata in documents?

 There are many different types of metadata.
+The most common forms of metadata include structural metadata, administrative metadata, and descriptive metadata.
 They can cover a range of things, such as:

 - Who created the document